heistp/antler/README.md

 - move SCE examples into sce-tests repo and deploy to public server
 - combine examples into one package, to share common setup
 - build examples to a public server and remove from README
+- include git tags in kernel and Antler versions, and record in results

 #### Bugs